the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 ### Ethics and law

-Laws have been made by humans.
+Laws are made by humans.
 They reflect the outcomes of negotiations between different people, with different interests and different amounts of power.
 Complying with laws is usually necessary, but *rarely sufficient*, to ensure that you are acting ethically.

 ### Domestic and regional law

-You should be aware of what laws cover your work.
+You should be aware of what laws cover the open science work that you are doing.
 This will depend on which jurisdictions you work in: usually the geographical area covered by a law.
 You should be aware of the laws that cover you at local, state or regional, national, and international levels.